Atlantis-Ecosystem-Model/atlantistools/README.md

 devtools::install_github("alketh/atlantistools")
 ```

-It is highly recommended to install the package with the vignette:
+It is highly recommended to install the package with the vignettes:

 ``` r
 devtools::install_github("alketh/atlantistools", build_vignettes = TRUE)